haresahani/collaborative-whiteboard/README.md

 - Why choose CRDT over OT or Last-Writer-Wins?
 - How do you secure and scale async export workers?

----

-## 📝 Resume Snippets
-**Short**:
-> Built a real-time collaborative whiteboard (MERN + Socket.IO) with oplog persistence, snapshotting, and async exports.

-**Detailed**:
-> Designed and implemented a production-ready collaborative whiteboard using React, Node.js, and Socket.IO.
-Leveraged MongoDB oplog with periodic snapshots for persistence, Redis for WebSocket scaling, and BullMQ for async export pipelines to S3.
-Integrated OpenTelemetry for observability and Kubernetes for deployment.

----

 ## 📜 License
 MIT — Fork, learn, and contribute freely.